On this page:

 4.29 The committee report, to be provided to the trustee and Inspector-General in Bankruptcy will outline the basis of the decision, detail the issues considered and the information and law relied upon.

 4.30 If the decision is to cancel registration, the trustee will not be entitled to a refund of all or part of any registration fee that has been paid.
 The trustee would not be entitled to re-apply for registration for a period of 10 years.

-4.31 The Inspector-General is required by law to record certain disciplinary action on the Register of Trustees (which is publicly accessible) such as, but not limited to:
+4.31 The Inspector-General is required by law to record certain disciplinary action on the Register of Trustees (which is publicly accessible) including but not limited to:

 a) the suspension of the trustee’s registration

 b) conditions being placed on the registration of a trustee

 c) a direction by the Inspector-General not to accept further appointments

 d) a committee decision that the trustee should be publicly admonished or reprimanded.